stevenagechessclub/stevenagechessclub.github.io/md/home.md

 We play on Monday night's at the Stevenage United Reformed Church, SG1 1UL.

+We compete in Hertfordshire chess leagues and knockout tournaments.
+The season runs from September through to June.

 For more information, please email stevenage-chess-club@googlegroups.com and one of our club officers will respond.

 ## What We Offer